-The bridging elements between Graphics and Working-Piece are Reference-Markers printed on the graphics (or corners of the material).
+The connecting elements between Graphics and Working-Piece are Reference-Markers printed on the graphics (or corners of the material).
 In Cenon, the Reference Markers are placed as Markings on a dedicated layer.

-The application is very easy using three buttons only:
+The application is very easy using two buttons and three steps only: